Drought-tolerant plants to grow

 Anchusa azurea

-A short-lived perennial, Anchusa azurea has bright, true blue flowers from late spring to early summer.
+Anchusa azurea has bright, true-blue flowers from late spring to early summer, and deals quite well with dry conditions.
 Cut back after flowering for a second flush of smaller blooms.
+Although it's a short-lived perennial, Anchusa azurea will self-seed readily in the parts of the garden best suited to its needs.

 Cotyledon orbiculata

 A stunning, unusual succulent, Cotyledon orbiculata has large, fleshy leaves and spikes of bell-shaped flowers.
-It's best grown in a pot as it will need winter protection in colder parts of the UK.
+It's best grown in a pot as it will usually need to be overwintered indoors away from the cold and wet.
 Take care not to touch the leaves as they will lose their powdery bloom.

 H x S: 1.3m x 60cm